GrapesJS/grapesjs/docs/modules/Traits.md

 <img :src="$withBase('/input-custom-traits.png')">

-If you want you can also define traits dinamically via functions, which will be created on component initialization.
+If you want you can also define traits dynamically via functions, which will be created on component initialization.
 It might be useful if you need to create traits based on some other component characteristic.

 ```js
 editor.DomComponents.addType('input', {